"Wake up": Call for fresh Covid caution as cases leap in Preston, South Ribble and Chorley

 The spikes occurred in the seven days to 15th October compared to the seven-day rolling figures for the two districts a week earlier.

-Meanwhile, Chorley had the highest overall case rate in Lancashire during that timeframe, followed by neighbouring South Ribble.
+Wyre had the highest overall case rates in the county in that timeframe, followed by Chorley and South Ribble.

 Across Central Lancashire, case rates have been rising equally rapidly amongst both the under and over-60s since the first week of this month.